pajav7/cross-sell-app/pictures/README.md

 * recommendation_in_category.png - 5 products from this category recommended for selected product

-* other_products_in_category.png - all other products from this category are selected in random order
+* other_products_in_category.png - all other products from this category are displayed in random order

 * new_recommended_apple_iphone.png - main site where are 3 recommended categories in the top left corner, all other categories below and 5 recommended products from all categories on the right